Institutional Authorization & Consumer Protection

 • Staff forwards a recommendation to the Commission for consideration at the next scheduled Commission meeting.

-• The Commission reviews the institutional information and staff recommendation at the quarterly meeting.
+• The Commission reviews the individual's or institution's information and staff recommendation at the quarterly meeting.
 Institution staff may comment on the information and recommendation at the meeting.

-• The institution be invited to the Commission meeting, and a representative for the institution should be prepared to speak on behalf of the institution.
-A presentation by the institution or its representative may be requested.
+• The individual or institution will be invited to the Commission meeting, and a representative for the institution should be prepared to speak on behalf of the institution.

 • The Commission takes action on the application (approval, conditional approval, denial, or continuation of application).
-Initial authorizations may not exceed 18 months.
+Initial Authorization may not exceed 18 months.

-• Staff notifies the institution of the Commission's action.
+• Staff notifies the individual or institution of the Commission's action.

-Once an institution is authorized, any amendments to the items submitted in support of the application for Authorization must be submitted to ACPE for approval, including but not limited to policies, procedures, published documents, physical plant, faculty or staff.
+Once an individual or institution is Authorized, any amendments or changes to the materials submitted with the application for Authorization must be submitted to ACPE for approval before implementation, including but not limited to policies, procedures, published documents, physical plant, faculty or staff.
+See Changes to Authorization tab for more details.

-The completed application, application fee, and all supporting documentation outlined in the packet, in one mailing or email, should be returned to ACPE, P.O.
-Box 110505, Juneau, AK, 99811-0505 or EED.ACPE-IA@alaska.gov.
-All Renewal of Authorizations require Commission approval and must be submitted at least 90 days before the date on which the institutions current Authorization it scheduled to expire.
+The completed Renewal of Authorization application and all supporting documentation outlined in the packet, in one submission, should be emailed to EED.ACPE-IA@alaska.gov or sent via Alaska ZendTo.
+All Renewal of Authorization applications require Commission approval and must be submitted at least 90 days before the date on which the institution’s current Authorization it scheduled to expire.

 There are no fees for Renewal of Authorization as institutions participate in Annual Reporting.